yopoko2/CS2-Reactions/README.md

 # CS2 Reactions

-A small tool I built because I always wanted custom sounds playing on kills in competitive and killstreak audio in deathmatch, and there was never a simple way to do that.
-So I built it!
+A small tool I built because I always wanted custom SFX on kills in competitive and proper killstreak sounds in deathmatch, and there just wasn’t a simple way to do it.
+So I ended up making it myself.

 ## Preview